Wednesday, October 6, 2010

 Inclusivity and Tolerance

-Since all religions are considered synonymous, many spiritual agnostics align themselves with the religion that they were raised to align themselves with.
-Many spiritual agnostics call themselves followers of a certain religion yet simultaneously question how unique their religion really is.
+Even though all religions have fundamental similarities, some spiritual agnostics align themselves with the religion that they were raised to follow.
+Those who do might call themselves followers of that religion yet simultaneously question how unique their religion really is.

 Immaterial Differences